5 minute read

 How many visitors to my website is good?

-Remember traffic is just a vanity metric.
-Not all traffic is worth having because some of it will bounce away a few seconds after landing on one of your pages.
+1. traffic is just a vanity metric.
+Not all traffic is worth having because some of it will bounce away a few seconds after landing on one of your pages; and

 Second is Leads - How many does your website get?